BryanO7/github-repo-explorer/README.md

 # GitHub Repositories With Search Functionality

 This project is a simple yet functional application that allows users to search for GitHub repositories by entering a username.
-The repositories are displayed in a list, and users can filter them by name or programming language.
+The repositories are displayed in a list, and users can filter them by name and/or programming language.

 ## Features